Arena2R - An R Package for Arena Simulation Users

 If you’re not an R user, fear not!
 Arena2R comes with an app you can use to explore your Arena Simulation data.
 All you’ll have to do is to Install R and R Studio, and run two commands in your R console.

-You can install arena2r from github in R with:
+You can install arena2r from CRAN with:

 Then, load the package: